 - Do plenty of research and ask around in forums and elsewhere to determine what the standard rates are in your industry.

 - Don’t give in too easily during negotiations, but do also consider the context of the company.
 Are they scaling up?
 Are they a startup with a limited budget?

-- Remember that you can always go somewhere else if someone isn’t willing to pay your desired rate.
+- Remember that you can always search for a new job if someone isn’t willing to pay your desired rate.

 In general, you should expect the same salary that you would get in an office if you’re working remotely full-time.
 You’re doing the same work and you’re bringing the same value.